Family Law: Legal help

 Barbra Schlifer Commemorative Clinic

 The Clinic helps women in Toronto who have experienced physical, sexual, or psychological abuse.
 The Clinic represents women in family and immigration court for free.
-Visit schliferclinic.com or call 416-323-9149 or 416-323-1361 (TTY).
+Visit schliferclinic.com or call 416-323-9149.
+For TTY, call 416-323-1361.

 Jared’s Place

-Jared’s Place provides information and legal support to women in Hamilton who have experienced abuse.
-A legal advocate can help prepare documents or provide support at court.
+Jared’s Place offers information and legal support to women in Hamilton who have experienced abuse.
+Staff can help prepare documents or provide support at court.
 Visit intervalhousehamilton.org or call 905-522-0127, ext.
 207.